Adult film industry regulations: United States

-Extreme pornography
+United Kingdom

 Extreme pornography is a term introduced by the UK Government in Part 5, Section 63 of the Criminal Justice and Immigration Act 2008, which made possession of such images a criminal offense from 26 January 2009.
 It refers to pornography (defined as an image which "of such a nature that it must reasonably be assumed to have been produced solely or principally for the purpose of sexual arousal") which is "grossly offensive, disgusting or otherwise of an obscene character", and portrays any of the following:

 such as a reasonable person looking at the image would think that any such person or animal was real.

-The term covers staged acts, and applies whether or not the participants consent.
+The term covers staged acts and applies whether or not the participants consent.
 Classified works are exempt, but an extract from a classified work, if the image was extracted for the purpose of sexual arousal, would not be exempt.
 Whether an image is "pornographic" or not is up to the magistrate or jury to determine simply by looking at the image; it is not a question of the intentions of those who produced the image.
 If an image is held in a person's possession as part of a larger series of images, the question of whether it is pornographic is also determined by the context in which it appears.
 Therefore, an image might be legal in some contexts, but not in other contexts.
-Serious injury is not defined by the act, but is up to the magistrate or jury.
-The bill gives examples of acts which would be covered: depictions of hanging, suffocation, or sexual assault involving a threat with a weapon; the insertion of sharp objects into or the mutilation of breasts or genitals.
+Serious injury is not defined by the act but is up to the magistrate or jury.
+The bill gives examples of acts that would be covered: depictions of hanging, suffocation, or sexual assault involving a threat with a weapon; the insertion of sharp objects into or the mutilation of breasts or genitals.

-The definition of "obscene" is not the same as that used in the Obscene Publications Acts, which requires that an image "deprave and corrupt" those likely to view it; instead this is the ordinary dictionary definition of "obscene".
+The definition of "obscene" is not the same as that used in the Obscene Publications Acts, which requires that an image "deprave and corrupt" those likely to view it; instead, this is the ordinary dictionary definition of "obscene".
 "Grossly offensive" and "disgusting" are given as examples of "obscene".

 There is a defense for the defendant if he can prove that he "directly participated" in the act, and where the participants consented, but only if the acts are those that can be legally consented to in the UK (see Operation Spanner).
 This defense is also not available to the photographer, or other "onlookers" who were present, but did not directly participate.

-Where (a) or (b) apply, the maximum sentence is 3 years; otherwise the maximum is 2 years.
+Where (a) or (b) apply, the maximum sentence is 3 years; otherwise, the maximum is 2 years.
 Adults sentenced to at least two years will be placed on the Violent and Sex Offender Register.

-As a specific technical term, it appears to have been introduced in England following the death of Jane Longhurst in 2003 caused by Graham Coutts who was obsessed with such depictions downloaded from web sites dedicated to such content.
+As a specific technical term, it appears to have been introduced in England following the death of Jane Longhurst in 2003 caused by Graham Coutts who was obsessed with such depictions downloaded from websites dedicated to such content.